home-assistant/home-assistant.io/source/_components/homekit_controller.markdown

 This is completely normal.
 Unlike many other commercial IoT offerings the HomeKit protocol is a local and offline protocol that does not rely on the Apple ecosystem to function.
 You do not need an Apple online account to use a "Works with HomeKit" device.
 Some WiFi devices may need an iOS briefly to get them onto your WiFi but other than that you do not need any Apple hardware on your network either.

 Many IoT devices are getting a post-launch HomeKit upgrade.
-This might mean your device starts showing in HomeAssistant as a homekit_controller device even though when you bought it without HomeKit support.
-If maybe this is a better choice for you than a native integration - for example, a lot of climate devices have an online-only API and a HomeKit API.
+This might mean your device starts showing in Home Assistant as a `homekit_controller` device even though when you bought it without HomeKit support.
+If maybe this is a better choice for you than a native integration.
+For example, a lot of climate devices have an online-only API and a HomeKit API.
 The HomeKit one might not expose all of the settings and controls you are used to but won't break if your internet connection goes down or the cloud service goes away.

 ### I have a warning in my logs about HomeKit controller skipping updates